daob1/weather-reader-api/Readme.md

-Additional Notes: Currently WIP.
-The database is wiped each time the application starts.
-This is intentional to help manual testing.
+Additional Notes:

+    Persistence has been requested so I have added the h2db.mv.db file to the git repo.

+    For development: To have an easier experience manual testing, consider deleting your local copy of the file h2db.mv.db and set the application property spring.sql.init.mode=alawys That way the database is reset each time the application starts.

+    Enjoy!